Josiah Day House

-The Josiah Day House is a historic house museum at 70 Park Street in West Springfield, Massachusetts.
+The Josiah Day House is a historic house museum at 70 Park Street in West Springfield, Massachusetts, United States.
 Built about 1754, it is believed to be the oldest known brick saltbox style house in the United States.
 It was listed on the National Register of Historic Places in 1975.
 It is owned by the local historical society, and is occasionally open for guided tours.

 Description

 The Josiah Day House stands on the north side of Park Street (United States Route 20), a busy parkway divided by the town common, not far from the Connecticut River.
 It is a 2 1/2-story brick building, set facing south toward the common.
 It has a side gable roof, which extends down to the first floor in the rear, giving the house its saltbox profile.
 A large chimney rises at the center of the house.
 The main facade is three bays wide, with the entry at the center.
 A single-story wood-frame ell extends to the rear of the house.
 The interior follows a typical Georgian central chimney plan, with parlors on either side of the chimney, and a large kitchen space behind it, with small chambers in the rear corners.